 Provo Bicycle Collective (Provo)

 Volunteers repair bikes to be given away to people in need.
 Other tasks include cleaning and taking out trash for the agency.
 They do not allow volunteers with violent or sexual charges.
 Volunteers must register online and attend a volunteer orientation prior to volunteering.
-To apply, and for more information visit bicyclecollective.org.
-Volunteer hours are Tuesdays and Thursdays.
-The shop is located at 397 East 200 North in Provo; 801-210-9032.
+To apply, and for more information visit Volunteer hours are Tuesdays and Thursdays starting at 6pm.
+The shop is located at 397 East 200 North in Provo; provo@bicyclecollective.org 801-210-9032.

 The Straighter Way Foundation AKA Hoofbeats to Healing (Saratoga Springs)